christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 ## Objectives

-- Learn how to set up ORDS and APEX on Oracle Database Cloud Service using Terraform.
+- Learn how setup ORDS and APEX on Oracle Database Cloud Service using Terraform.

 ## Required Artifacts

 - Access to your Oracle cloud account.
 - A pre-provisioned DB instance on Exadata.
-Refer to **Lab 3** on how to provision a DB instance on Exadata.
+Refer **Lab 3** on how provision a DB instance on Exadata.
-- Access to a Developer Client on OCI for the database instance.
-Refer to **Lab 4** to know how to setup a Dev Client.
+- Access to a Dev.
+Client on OCI for the database instance.
+Refer **Lab 4** to know how to setup a Dev Client.
 - Have appropriate access to run Terraform on OCI.